 Impact Potential

-Sector frameworks help to assess desired effects by assigning ratings in four areas:
+Sector frameworks help assess desired effects by assigning ratings in four areas:

 - How big is the problem IFC is seeking to address?